-- 6.1 We recognise that children who are abused or witness violence are likely to have low selfesteem and may find it difficult to develop a sense of self-worth.
+- 6.1 We recognise that children who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
 They may feel helpless, humiliated and some sense of blame.
-Our school may be the only stable, secure and predictable element in their lives. - 6.2 We accept that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 6.3 Our school will support all pupils by: - ensuring the content of the curriculum includes social and emotional aspects of learning; Through PSHE and other curriculum contexts, pupils are encouraged to talk about feelings and deal assertively with pressures, are listened to, and know to whom they can turn to for help and advice - ensuring a comprehensive curriculum response to e-safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly; - ensuring that safeguarding is included in the curriculum to help children stay safe, recognise when they do not feel safe and identify who they might or can talk to; - providing pupils with a number of appropriate adults to approach if they are in difficulties; - supporting the child's development in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; (Our anti-bullying policy can be found on the school website) - ensuring repeated hate incidents, e.g. racist, homophobic or gender- or disability-based bullying, are considered under Safeguarding procedures; - liaising and working together with other support services and those agencies involved in safeguarding children; - monitoring children who have been identified as having welfare or protection concerns and providing appropriate support.

-- the school behaviour policy is aimed at supporting vulnerable pupils in the school.
-The school will ensure that the pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred. - liaising with other agencies that support the pupil such as Health Services, Wirral Social Care, Child and Adolescent Mental Health Services, Education Welfare Services, Special Educational Support Services and the Educational Psychology Service. - ensuring that, when a pupil who is the subject of a Child Protection Plan leaves, their information is transferred to the new school within 2 weeks and that the child's Social Worker is informed that the child has moved - After 20 days absence if a child has moved and the new school is unknown the school will post details on the 'Pupil to Pupil' register. - School will alert the authority if it is aware of any child being looked after under a Private Fostering arrangement.
+Our school may be the only stable, secure and predictable element in their lives. - We accept that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

+6.3 Our school will support all pupils by:

+- ensuring the content of the curriculum includes social and emotional aspects of learning; Through PSHE and other curriculum contexts, pupils are encouraged to talk about feelings and deal assertively with pressures, are listened to, and know to whom they can turn to for help and advice - ensuring a comprehensive curriculum response to e-safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly; - ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to: - ensuring the school curriculum will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including 'sexting' - Sexting Children in Year 5 and 6 will be informed about the implications of sexting and how, once a picture has been sent, this image can never fully be removed from the world wide web. - providing pupils with a number of appropriate adults to approach if they are in difficulties: - supporting the child's development in ways that will foster security, confidence and independence; - encouraging development of self-esteem and self-assertiveness while not condoning aggression or bullying; (Our anti-bullying policy can be found on the school website) - ensuring repeated hate incidents, e.g. racist, homophobic or gender- or disability-based bullying, are considered under Safeguarding procedures; - liaising and working together with other support services and those agencies involved in safeguarding children; - monitoring children who have been identified as having welfare or protection concerns and providing appropriate support. - the school behaviour policy is aimed at supporting vulnerable pupils in the school.
+The school will ensure that the pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred. - liaising with other agencies that support the pupil such as Health Services, Wirral Social Care, Child and Adolescent Mental Health Services, Education Welfare Services, Special Educational Support Services, Youth Offending Service and the Educational Psychology Service. - ensuring that, when a pupil who is the subject of a Child Protection Plan leaves, their information is transferred to the new school within 2 weeks and that the child's Social Worker is informed that the child has moved - After 20 days absence if a child has moved and the new school is unknown the school will post details on the 'Pupil to Pupil' register. - School will alert the authority if it is aware of any child being looked after under a Private Fostering arrangement.
 On admission to school, and at other times, the school will be vigilant in identifying any private fostering arrangement.
-There is further information about Private Fostering in Appendix C
+There is further information about Private Fostering in Appendix C - There is an advice line to speak to the Primary Mental Health Workers: 0151 488 8453